dishant-rana/Youtube-clone/README.md

 * Git
 * Google
 ### How To Run it Locally:
-* You can download the compelete code,store in a folder.
+* You can download the compelete code in Zip.
 You can run the index.html file using a browser.